 - What’s more, several states have passed six-week abortion bans.
 Cases challenging these bans (as well as cases about other laws affecting reproductive rights) could work their way up to the Supreme Court.

 Background on Federal Judges

 Prior to joining the Supreme Court, Justice Kavanaugh ruled in several cases in favor of blocking access to birth control and safe, legal abortion.
-In 2017, he sided with the Trump administration in blocking a young, undocumented woman from access to abortion.
+In 2017, he sided with the Trump administration in blocking a young, undocumented woman from accessing abortion.
 In 2015, he stated that employers should be allowed to deny their employees no-copay birth control coverage under the Affordable Care Act.
 Once on the Court, both in February 2019 and June 2020, he would have let a Louisiana law that would eliminate abortion access at all but one health center in the state take effect.Newsweek